3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 5.3.
 Limitations

-This speciication is limited in scope.
-Three notoworthy limitations are
+This specification is limited in scope.
+Three noteworthy limitations are:

 1. One cannot overlay a function over a meshless (composite) object, one has to duplicate the volume data elements at the object leaves.

+2. The fields in this definition are limited to be scalar- (or 1D-vector-) valued and 3D-vector valued.
+Vectors of other dimensionality must be assembled by the producer / consumer using multiple scalar / 3D-vector fields.

+3. It is not possible to assemble a field object that represents the RGB and alpha-channels from images.
+However one may assamble and blend data from RGBA-images explicitely by extracting the alpha channel into a scalar field and by using the alpha scalar field as a composition mask of two RGB 3d vector fields.

 # Part II.
 Implicit Extension

 The implicit namespace extension enriches the volumetric extension by facilitating the use of closed form functions.
 These provide an alternative to <functionfromimage3d> for generating volumetric data.

-The functions can be integrated with <volumedata><boundary>Volumetric Data<volumedata/><boundary/>, where they are evaluated at every point across the mesh or its bounding box.
+The functions are members of volumetric data that define a field with arbitrary precision.
+These functions can be integrated with the existing children of volumedata (materialMapping, property,boundary, color), where they are defined at every point within the mesh or its bounding box.
 These functions are created via a connected node set.
 They link inputs and outputs, and allow interaction with other resources.

 ## Chapter 1.
 Overview of Implicit Additions
 _Figure 1-1: Overview of model XML structure of 3MF with implicit additions_